pachyderm/pachyderm/doc/managing_pachyderm/backup_restore_and_migrate.md

 ### Note about releases prior to Pachyderm 1.7

-Pachdyerm 1.7 is the first version to support `extract` and `restore`.
+Pachyderm 1.7 is the first version to support `extract` and `restore`.
 To bridge the gap to previous Pachyderm versions, we've made a final 1.6 release, 1.6.10, which backports the `extract` and `restore` functionality to the 1.6 series of releases.